shivannis/xandr-docs-public/xandr-docs/articles/invest/supported-creative-macros.md

 A function macro performs a function on another macro.
 Function macros can be used in combination with any other creative macro, including custom macros.
 If they are not recognized at render time, they will not be translated and the function will not be called.

-Xandr currently supports the `{$URL_ENC}` function macro, which can be used for a variety of purposes related to encoding.
+Microsoft Advertising currently supports the `{$URL_ENC}` function macro, which can be used for a variety of purposes related to encoding.
 A key use case is when a URL needs to be passed from ad server to ad server using a creative macro.
 Due to the presence of unsupported characters in standard URL formatting, the `{$URL_ENC}` function macro must be encoded at various stages of the process.

 This function macro takes the following form: